 Refinancing is a good idea if:

 - You want to save money.
-The point of refinancing your student loans is to secure a lower interest rate, so you can save money over the life of your loan.
+By refinancing your student loans, you can typically secure a lower interest rate, and you can save money over the life of your loan.

 Student loan refinancing calculator